-For students with disabilities who have an IEP, are eligible for Section 504 protections, or are identified as or suspected of having a disability, a Manifestation Determination Review will be conducted prior to referring a student to the Magnet Intervention Committee to ensure that the student act or acts resulting in placement on probation or dismissal from the program are not attributable to their disability.
+For students with disabilities who have an IEP or are identified as or suspected of having a disability, a Manifestation Determination Review will be conducted prior to referring a student to the Magnet Intervention Committee to ensure that the student act or acts resulting in placement on probation or dismissal from the program are not attributable to their disability.
 If the student's act or acts are determined to be a manifestation of the student's disability, then appropriate interventions must be implemented by the school-based team.
-If the student's act or acts are determined not to be a manifestation of the student's disability, the student is then referred to the Magnet Intervention Committee.
-If the student is placed on probation and later violates that probation, an additional Manifestation Determination Review is required prior to dismissing the student from a program.
-If the student is being considered for probation or dismissal due to parent non-compliance, a Manifestation Determination Review is not required.